 She served seven years as a Dayton public health nurse, then, in 1971, was hired to conduct a public information and education program on water-quality problems and recommended solutions in the Miami Valley.
 She later became manager of administration for the Miami Conservancy District.

 At the age of 77 Lewis, who had never before sought office, won a special election to fill the Dayton commission seat vacated when her husband died in 2001.

 “Mostly, I want to honor my husband and I want to complete his term,” Lewis said in 2001.
 “His main goal was to finish his term, and so that is what I want to try to do.”

 Multiple political accomplishments, including first black woman elected to Ohio State Senate and first female Dayton mayor

 When her father, C.J.
 McLin died, Rhine McLin was appointed to fill his seat in the Ohio House of Representatives.
 She ended up serving for six years, from 1988 to 1994.

 She became the first black woman elected to the Ohio State Senate in 1994, then was appointed the Minority Whip in 1998 and the Minority Leader two years later.
 In 2002 she was sworn in as the first female Mayor of Dayton and served until 2010.

 “I think that each step I make, I’m making it for a bunch of folks behind me.
 That’s what drives me,” McLin told the Dayton Daily News in 2004.

 “I believe each one of us has a responsibility to lead by example.
 For kids to see you and see me and think, ‘They’re all right.
 I can do what they do.
 How do they do that?
 I can do that.’
 You’ve made an inroad.”

-Today McLin holds a seat on the Montgomery County Board of Elections and serves as vice-chairwoman of the Ohio Democratic Party.
+McLin holds a seat on the Montgomery County Board of Elections and has served as vice-chairwoman of the Ohio Democratic Party.